Areas of Expertise

-I am a German-born, U.S.-trained sociologist who focuses his research in Canada on Japan and Mongolia.
+Julian is a German-born, U.S.-trained sociologist who focuses his research in Canada, on Japan and Mongolia.

-I was trained at Princeton University as a neo-institutionalist in sociology, meaning that I try to analyze social developments and policies by uncovering the assumptions, norms, and behavioural patterns that structure decision-making and thus produce outcomes at the population level in particular organizational or policy fields.
+He was trained at Princeton University as a neo-institutionalist in sociology, meaning that he tries to analyze social developments and policies by uncovering the assumptions, norms, and behavioural patterns that structure decision-making and thus produce outcomes at the population level in particular organizational or policy fields.

 [somewhat chronologically from earliest to current research interest]